-The nose pads can make them sit too high or too low on your nose, the arms can make them slide down of your face or they can make them feel too wide on your temples.
+The nose pads can also make your glasses sit too high or too low on your nose.
+The eyeglass arms can make the frames slide down of your face, or they can make your glasses feel too wide on your temples.

-Besides the discomfort caused by tight or loose glasses, you put your eyes and health at risk.
+Besides the discomfort caused by tight or loose glasses, they’re also putting your eyes and health at risk.

 Not having the proper position for your eyeglasses can lead to headaches and other unpleasant problems.
 You can read more about this here.

-Fortunately, this is an easy fix that requires no risk of breaking them and can you can do it at home.
+Fortunately, this is an easy fix that requires no risk of breaking them.
+The method for tightening eyeglasses is easy enough that you can do it at home.

 Here’s how to tighten your glasses:

-If the arms are too tight or too loose, they will make the frame sit uncomfortably on your face, and you will have to bend them into shape.
+If the arms on your glasses are too tight or too loose, they will make the frame sit uncomfortably on your face.
+You can fix this by bending your glasses frames back into shape.